schwabbthedeck/random-workout-generator/README.md

 ![Landing Page](/images/landingpage.png)

-The home page picks one workout move with a random number of reps between 1-14.

 ###### Advanced Options
 The form allows you to choose from a list of workouts, number of reps, number of different exercises, and option to add mountain climbers to the end of your workout.